Greek Debt Crisis Explained

 The EU wanted to strengthen the power of the euro in international currency markets.
-A strong euro would convince other EU countries, like the UK, Denmark, and Sweden, to adopt the euro.
-(Sources: "Greece Cheated," Bloomberg, May 26, 2011.
-"Greece Joins Eurozone," BBC, January 1, 2001.
-"Greece to Join Euro," June 1, 2000.)
+A strong euro would convince other EU countries, like the United Kingdom, Denmark, and Sweden, to adopt the euro.

 As a result, Greek debt continued to rise until the crisis erupted in 2009.

-Without an agreement, Greece would abandon the euro and reinstate the drachma.
-That would end the hated austerity measures.
-The Greek government could hire new workers, reduce the 25 percent unemployment rate and boost economic growth.
-It would convert its euro-based debt to drachmas, print more currency and lower its euro exchange rate.
-That would reduce its debt, lower the cost of exports and attract tourists to a lower-cost vacation destination.
+Greece could have abandoned the euro and reinstated the drachma.
+Without the austerity measures, the Greek government could have hired new workers.
+It would have lowered the 25 percent unemployment rate and boosted economic growth.
+Greece could have converted its euro-based debt to drachmas, printed more currency and lowered its euro exchange rate.
+That would have reduced its debt, lowered the cost of exports, and attracted tourists to a cheaper vacation destination.

-Plummeting drachma values could trigger hyperinflation, as the cost of imports skyrocket.
+Plummeting drachma values would have triggered hyperinflation, as the cost of imports skyrocketed.
 Greece imports 40 percent of its food and pharmaceuticals and 80 percent of its energy.
 Many companies refused to export these items to a country that might not pay its bills.
 The country couldn't attract new foreign direct investment in such an unstable situation.
-The only countries that have signaled they would lend to Greece are Russia and China.
-In the long run, Greece would find itself back to where it is now: burdened with debt it can't repay.
+The only countries that would have lent to Greece are Russia and China.
+In the long run, Greece would find itself back to where it began: burdened with debt it couldn't repay.

-Interest rates on other indebted countries might rise.
+Interest rates on other indebted countries would have risen.
 Rating agencies would worry they'd leave the euro also.
-The value of the euro itself might weaken as currency traders use the crisis as a reason to bet against it.
+The value of the euro itself would have weakened as currency traders use the crisis as a reason to bet against it.

 A widespread Greek default would have a more immediate effect.
-First, Greek banks would go bankrupt without loans from the European Central Bank.
-Losses could threaten the solvency of other European banks, particularly in Germany and France.
-They, along with other private investors, hold 34.1 billion euros in Greek debt.
+First, Greek banks would have gone bankrupt without loans from the European Central Bank.
+Losses would have threatened the solvency of other European banks, particularly in Germany and France.
+They, along with other private investors, held 34.1 billion euros in Greek debt.

-Eurozone governments own 52.9 billion euros.
+Eurozone governments owned 52.9 billion euros.
 That's in addition to the 131 billion euros owned by the EFSF, essentially also eurozone governments.
-Some countries, like Germany, won't be affected by a bailout.
-Even though Germany owns the most debt, it is a tiny percentage of its GDP.
+Germany owned the most debt, but it was a tiny percentage of its GDP.
 Much of the debt doesn't come due until 2020 or later.
-Smaller countries face a more serious situation.
-Finland's portion of the debt is 10 percent of its annual budget.
-(Source: "Finland Lays Out What's At Stake With Greece," Breitbart, July 7, 2015.)
+Smaller countries faced a more serious situation.
+Finland's portion of the debt was 10 percent of its annual budget.

-The ECB holds 26.9 billion euros of Greek debt.
-If Greece defaults, it won't put the future of the ECB at risk.
-That's because it's unlikely that other indebted countries would decide to default.
+The ECB held 26.9 billion euros of Greek debt.
+If Greece had defaulted, the ECB would have been fine.
+It was unlikely that other indebted countries would have defaulted.

 The differences would be the scale of defaults and that they are in developed markets.
 It would affect the source of much of the IMF's funds.
 The United States wouldn’t be able to help.
-While a huge backer of IMF funding, it's now overindebted itself.
+While a huge backer of IMF funding, it's now deep in debt, itself.
 There would be no political appetite for an American bailout of European sovereign debt.